 Headlines

-- Children’s height and weight are routinely measured as part of the National Child Measurement Programme during reception year (Year R – aged 4-5 years) and Year 6 (aged 10-11 years) since 2006/07, although fewer children were measured in the school year 2020/21 due to the COVID-19 pandemic.
-The results have not been released nationally at local authority level due to queries over data quality.
+- Children’s height and weight are routinely measured as part of the National Child Measurement Programme (NCMP) during reception year (Year R – aged 4-5 years) and Year 6 (aged 10-11 years) and has been since 2006/07 (except for 2020/21 due to the COVID-19 pandemic).

 The Population Affected – Why Is It Important?